What is love? (…baby don’t hurt me…) But really, what is showing or receiving love for a marketer?

 We won’t pretend that brand love can ever replace actual human love, although I’m sure some could argue their relationship to a brand is healthier and longer-lasting than their human counterparts (looking at you, Apple 😘 ), but regardless, consumers can be very emotional about the brands they purchase.

 A large part of showing and receiving love as a brand is creating an emotional connection that resonates.
-This Valentine’s Day, we’re looking at the top ways marketers can create brand love with consumers, borrowing from some of the key ingredients for fostering love in any relationship.
+We’re looking at the top ways marketers can create brand love with consumers, borrowing from some of the key ingredients for fostering love in any relationship.

 Key Love Ingredient #1: Validation